WalletScrutiny/WalletScrutinyCom/_android/co.id.dompet.btc.indonesia.md

   Indodax.com website through your smartphones only with a few clicks of your fingers.

+So while this app claims that indodax.com is their website, that website does not (anymore) link to this Play Store app but to [another](/android/id.co.bitcoin/).
+As both are provided by the same developer, this looks like a predecessor-successor-thing.

-and that website is an exchange(?).
-We assume that like in many such cases the app is a custodial offering and thus **not verifiable**.
+As indodax.com is an exchange, we assume that like in many such cases the app is a custodial offering and thus **not verifiable**.